 Consider me obsessed.

 The lenses work with any smartphone or tablet, and the clips can be used with the regular or forward-facing (selfie) camera.
 The best part?
-The whole set costs under $25 on Amazon and they fit in your pocket, too.
+The whole set costs under $25 USD on Amazon and they fit in your pocket, too.
 It takes some practice to master the placement and focus with each lens, so you’ll want to spend time with them before you use them to capture once-in-a-lifetime vacation memories.
 Get your own set of lenses here!